microsoft/ELL/interfaces/InterfaceDesignGuide.md

     %}

 ## Return types
 Generally, prefer to return value types or new objects, not references.
-Reason is that the Api caller can manage the results, including object lifetime, themselves.
+The reason is that the API caller can manage the results, including object lifetime, themselves.
 If you return a reference like:std::vector<float>& foo() {…}, then when callers do something like

     this:result = foo()
     do_something(result)